 Two are NOT More Fun than One: Why you should only get one puppy at a time

-Some non-dog folks are aware of Rule 1, but most have no idea about why getting two pups at a time is a bad idea.
 Let’s address some of the common misconceptions that often lead to heartache for dog owners, and sometimes tragedy for the dogs themselves.

 MYTH: They’ll already be sad having “lost” their mother; therefore, separating pups from each other is cruel and it’s what causes them to cry the first few nights in the home.

 Puppies are at a crucial socialization period at 7-12 weeks of age, and this is when they need to learn how to be members of a human household.
 They need to bond with the human (and resident pet) members of your home, and they need to be away from their siblings to do so.
 Puppies who go to a new home together, or continue to remain with siblings or mom beyond this time, will bond so strongly with one another that they will have little use for humans.
-This does not make for a happy pet experience, or a happy pet, and can actually cause severe problems later, as they mature (see below).
+This is not a recipe for a happy pet experience, or a happy pet, and can actually cause severe problems later, as they mature (see below).
 Therefore, it is actually somewhat cruel NOT to separate them as young, impressionable pups, and give each the best chance for a good life.

 MYTH: Since I’m planning on having two dogs eventually, it’s better to get them both at the same time so they “grow up together.”
 Otherwise, they may fight later.